How to choose a car seat?

 The best car seat is one that fits your child, fits your car(s) and is easy to install and to use.
 Here are some useful tips and recommendations to help you decide.

-It is safest to buy a car seat to suit your child’s weight as they grow, rather than buy a car seat that covers the whole weight range (using the same car seat from birth to 3½ years, or longer).
+It is safest to buy a car seat to suit your child’s height as they grow, rather than buy a car seat that covers the whole age range (using the same car seat from birth to 3½ years, or longer).

-Wait as long as possible to switch from a baby to a toddler car seat.
+Wait as long as possible to switch from a baby to a toddler car seat but always change when your child's shoulder reach the height marker.
 Babies up to the age of 12 months are best protected travelling in a rear-facing direction.
 This way, the energy of the impact is absorbed and distributed by the seat shell and car seat belts.

 Switch from baby to toddler seat

-Your baby has outgrown his baby car seat when the top of his ears extend past the top of the seat back.
-Do not switch to the next stage car seat until this time.
+Your baby has outgrown his baby car seat when the shoulders reach the height markers.
 Make sure your baby’s head is generously protected by the (top of the) seat.
-Note : it is not a problem if the child’s legs extend beyond the edge of the seat.
+Note: it is not a problem if the child’s legs extend beyond the edge of the seat.

 Switch from toddler to child seat